-The following statement is the local analogue of \cite[Theorem 1.6]{LX14}, which can be also easily obtained by following the proof of the existence of Koll\'ar component.
+In this section, we establish some of their properties using the machinery of the minimal model program.
+The following statement is the local analogue of \cite[Theorem 1.6]{LX14}, which can be obtained by following the proof of the existence of Koll\'ar component.
 (See e.g. the proof of \cite{Xu14}.) \begin{prop} Let $o\in (X,D)$ be a klt singularlty.
-Let $\mu\colon Y\to X$ be a model, such that $\mu$ is an isomorphism over $X\setminus\{o\}$ and $(Y,E+\mu_*^{-1}D)$ is dlt where $E$ is the divisorial part of $\mu^{-1}(o)$.
-Then we can choose a model $W\to Y$ and run MMP to obtain $W\dasharrow Y'$, such that $Y'\to X$ gives a Koll\'ar component $S$ with $a(Y,E; S)=-1$. \end{prop}
+Let $\mu\colon Z\to X$ be a model, such that $\mu$ is an isomorphism over $X\setminus\{o\}$ and $(Z,E+\mu_*^{-1}D)$ is dlt where $E$ is the divisorial part of $\mu^{-1}(o)$.
+Then we can choose a model $W\to Z$ and run an MMP to obtain $W\dasharrow Y$, such that $Y\to X$ gives a Koll\'ar component $S$ that satisfies $a(S; Z,E)=-1$. \end{prop}